20lives/dmote/doc/options.md

 ###### Parameter `offset`

-The offset in mm from the nearest corner of the plinth to the fastener mount attached to the plinth.
+The offset in mm from the corner of the plinth to the fastener mount point attached to the plinth.

 ###### Parameter `depth`